debbiezioni/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 The guides on this site, together with the [Kaltura Developer Tools](https://developer.kaltura.com), enable you to get started building your own video experiences and workflows, and provide you with everything you need to further explore the platform's capabilities and to become an expert.

-To get started, let's review the foundational building blocks of a video experience.
+To get started, let's review the building blocks of a video experience.

 ## Your Kaltura Account ID (PartnerId)